-I’m considering his remark fired off earlier in the evening, a response triggered by arriving home to a scene that is very mid-century: front hedges trimmed, no dishes in the sink, little woman at the stove, dinner nearly ready, three years of junk mail deep-sixed.
+I’m considering his remark fired off earlier in the evening.
+It’s a response triggered by arriving home to a scene that is oh-so mid-century: front hedges trimmed, no dishes in the sink, little woman at the stove, dinner nearly ready.
+And three years of junk mail on the table, finally deep-sixed.

 Also apparent – unusual signs of dusting in progress.

-In that moment, reacting to the twinkle in his eye, I had smiled.
-Then I quickly aimed an assault in of my own – namely, the advantages of equitable partnerships.
-I’m preaching to the converted, and he nodded, duly – or maybe dully.
-The reality of our relationship is this: He cooks 75% of the time, he scrubs the bathroom and the kitchen, he does his own laundry, we share the shopping.
-He has copious amounts of time off in summer, but once back to work, it’s 60 hours each week for him.
+Reacting to the twinkle in his eye at that moment, I had smiled.
+But I quickly launched an assault of my own – namely, a litany of advantages in equitable partnerships.
+Since I’m preaching to the converted (or so I believe), he nodded, duly – or maybe dully.
+The reality of our relationship is this: He cooks 75% of the time, he scrubs the bathroom and the kitchen, he does his own laundry, and we share the shopping.
+It’s worth mentioning that he has copious amounts of time off in summer, whereas I don’t, though once back to work, it’s 60 hours a week for him.

 My son pops his head into the room with a buddy he’s known since second grade.
 It’s been 14 years of friendship and they’re still thick as thieves.
-It was a night of Spanish rice with quinoa and flax seed, Chorizo sausage from the International Market, sautéed chicken with a touch of garlic.
+It is a night of Spanish rice with quinoa and flax seed, Chorizo sausage from the International Market, sautéed chicken with a touch of garlic.
 Red wine.
-My son abstained.
-He’s the designated driver.
+(My son abstained.
+He’s the designated driver.)

 I ask about the chin-up bar that is jammed high inside the threshold of the tiny bathroom my kids shared for years.
-Soon, it will come down and be placed in a closet until Christmas time when my boys will be back, and no doubt with their friends in tow, much to my pleasure.
+Soon, it will come down and be placed in a closet until Christmas season when my boys will be back from school.
+No doubt with their friends in tow, much to my pleasure.

 In the meantime, my kid and his buddy retreat to the computer.
-They’re laughing.
+They’re chortling.
 They’re playing something.
 They’re speaking a language I don’t understand.

 Men are different.
 (I know, right?)

-After the boys had gone out for a few hours, after ample appreciation for my menu, after an agreeable dessert, I had acquiesced: “You can have one night a week of time travel back to the 50s.”
+After the boys head out for a few hours, after ample appreciation for my menu, after an agreeable dessert, I acquiesce to the man I love: “You can have one night a week of time travel back to the 50s.”